Skip to Content

 Yeggi

-Yeggi is like the Google of 3D printing, it’s an index of ONLY 3D printable models.
-It has over 3 million models in it’s library, which is a ton…but not all of them.
-Still, if you can’t find it on Yeggi it may not be worth finding!
+Yeggi is like the Google of 3D printing, it's an index of ONLY 3D printable models.
+It has over 7 million models in its library, which is a ton...but not all of them.
+Still, if you can't find it on Yeggi it may not be worth finding!

 Now let's talk about file sharing sites!
 The following websites are places where the files are kept like books in a library.
 Anyone can upload files they created at these sites to share (or sell) to others.

 Thingiverse is the OG file repository.
-Ask anyone online where you can get stl files and the automatic response is “Thingiverse!”
+Ask anyone online where you can get STL files and the automatic response is "Thingiverse!"
+This website has been around forever and still has one of the largest libraries of free files.
+Some of the content is dated and not always print-ready, but you can still find some gems.

 Thingiverse is FREE to use, as both a creator uploading files and a printer downloading files.
 When you set up and log into your account you can "like" files, save them to your collection and post photos of your makes.

-Because Thingiverse is free to use you’ll find all levels of creators using the space–pros, amateur’s and 4th graders who want to show off their Tinkercad Minecraft guy.
-Be wary of any model that only shows a blue computer render — it’s very likely the designer didn’t bother to test print the file first.
+You're also going to find all levels of creators using the space: pros, amateur's and 4th graders who want to show off their Tinkercad Minecraft guy.
+Be wary of any model that only shows a blue computer render -- it's very likely the designer didn't bother to test print the file first.

 Thangs

 Thangs is part storage site and part search engine.
-When you search for an item on Thangs it will show you files in it’s archive as well as files from other sites.
+When you search for an item on Thangs it can show you files in it's archive as well as files from other sites.
+Lately, there's been a big push to help designers monetize, so joining their memberships is heavily promoted.
+You can still find a lot of good free models here.

 My Mini Factory